ronen-agranat/f2f-server/README.md

         alter user admin identified with mysql_native_password by 'plaintext_password';

-#### Define environment variables
+#### Define environments and environment variables

 * Create the following files in the project root directory:

-        .development.env
-        .production.env
+        .dev.env
+        .prod.env

+And so forth

 Define the following environment variables:

-        F2F_DB_USERNAME=<username>
-        F2F_DB_PASSWORD=<password>
-        F2F_DB_HOSTNAME=<hostname>
+        TYPEORM_USERNAME=<username>
+        TYPEORM_PASSWORD=<password>
+        TYPEORM_HOST=<hostname>

 This enables you to specify different environments; e.g. development, test, production.
-For example, place your local database configuration into the `.development.env` environment like so:

-        F2F_DB_USERNAME=root
-        F2F_DB_PASSWORD=<the password>
-        F2F_DB_HOSTNAME=localhost

 This is powered using `dotenv`.

-The environment to use is specified via the `F2F_SERVER_ENVIRONMENT` which is itself an environment variable, which you can specify as part of the incantation when starting the application as follows:
+The environment to use is specified via the `NODE_ENV` which is itself an environment variable, which you can specify as part of the incantation when starting the application as follows:

-        F2F_SERVER_ENVIRONMENT=production nest start
+        NODE_ENV=prod nest start

-This *optiional convenience feature* enables you to quickly switch between different environments when working locally, if you so choose.
-Of course, if these environment variables are specified some other way, this can be omitted completely.

-Above all, never submit creds into VCS.
+This works for running the application as well as for running migrations, with a single, simple config.

-**The default environment is `development`**.
+**The default environment is `dev`**.

 **Note**: `dotenv` will favour actual environment variables over these values specified in the config file.
-So if a variable appears not be updated, ensure it's not being set in the shell environment;
-unset as needed with e.g. `$ unset F2F_DB_USERNAME`
+So if a variable appears not be updated, ensure it's not being set in the shell environment e.g. `$ unset  VAR`

+### Run migrations against production DB

+        NODE_ENV=prod npx ts-node ./node_modules/typeorm/cli.js migration:run --config src/config/database.config

 ### AWS Lambda and CloudFormation